 A Horse can compete in only one Division.

 A horse may not run more than two times in a day.

 Use a standard western bit includes: 1.
 8 1⁄2” maximum length shank.
 Shanks may be fixed or loose.
 If curb bit is used it must be free of mechanical device and should be considered a standard western bit.
 When a curb bit is used, a curb strap or curb chain is required, which must be at least ½” in width, lie flat against the jaw, and be free of barbs, wire, and/or twists.

 Leg protection (boots or polo wraps) and bell boots are recommended.

 Horses are encouraged to have a shoe that will increase traction (borium, calks, etc) but not required.

 RULES OF COMPETITION – GENERAL Rules:

-Timing, each team gets two runs per day, fastest time will be counted as the day’s best time and be eligible for day money prize.
-The teams fastest run on day one will be averaged with the fastest day two time, and ranked accordingly to the 3-D format using 1 second splits between divisions.
+Timing, each team gets one run per day.
+The teams day one will be averaged with the day two time, and ranked accordingly to the 3-D format using 1.5 second splits between divisions.
 A DNF on any one day will be ranked lower than a team with two daily qualifying times.

 All participants must sign a liability waiver prior to competition.
 These will be available at the race registration prior to race day.